sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Low Vitality**] (Must play music or sing for 1 hour per hit point)

 Effect: While sustained, your hearing grows extremely sensitive.
 You can hear all noises made within range and judge their exact location.
-If you take sonic damage to your hit points, multiply it by 2.
+You have vulnerability to sonic damage.

 ### Copper Warhorn Gu
 *Rank 1 Manifestation*